stefan-wuensch/tmp/README.md

 which can be found by searching Google for `aws cloudwatch RDS WriteIOPS`

-Make a copy of that template `online-learning-harvard-edu.json`.
-We will use it as the basis for creating a new Stack of CloudWatch Alarms.
+**Make a copy of that template `online-learning-harvard-edu.json`.
+We will use it as the basis for creating a new Stack of CloudWatch Alarms.**

 #### Parameters

-Note that the Default values given in the template are only for convenience and elminiating errors.
-Each time a CloudFormation Stack is updated, there must be values entered for each of the Parameters.
-If the Default values in the template are kept current, then creating / updaing the Stack requires very little effort.
+Note that the `Default` values given in the template are only for convenience and elminiating errors.

+However, each time a CloudFormation Stack is created or updated there must be values entered for each of the Parameters.
+If the `Default` values in the template are kept current, then creating / updaing the Stack requires very little effort.
+It is **highly** recommended that not only are Parameter `Default` values be used, but that they be updated in the template as soon as possible after any termination / re-creation of Resources in the stack being monitored.

-The following **eight** Parameters are the only updates needed to your copy of the example template, assuming that the above list of CloudWatch Alarm Metrics are sufficient.
+The following **eight** Parameters are the only updates needed to your copy of the example template, *assuming that the above list of CloudWatch Alarm Metrics are sufficient*.
+(Creation of CloudWatch Alarms using Metrics other than those already found in the sample `online-learning-harvard-edu.json` is outside the scope of this documentation.)

 1. **ElasticLoadBalancer** is the Parameter for the name of the ELB.
 Look in the [AWS Console for Load Balancers](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LoadBalancers:) and find the full name